fominok/OpenNRE/README.md

 experiments and so on.
 We used this SPARQL endpoint to download informations about companies (like Google, Coca-Cola etc.) and its foundation date to train OpenNRE neural network to find relations between company name and foundation date in text.

-Our approach to work with DBpedia is taken from https://github.com/soylent-grin/textext
+Our approach in work with DBpedia is taken from [soylent-grin/textext repo](https://github.com/soylent-grin/textext)

 From DBpedia we extract: